betandwin/cookie/README.md

 Cookies
 ===========

-Plugin gives the information on how to add cookie section for your website where every browser may or maynot handle cookies.
+This plugin is a mootools adaptation on how to add cookie section for your website where every browser may or maynot handle cookies.[JQuery COOKIE](https://github.com/manideepami/cookie)

 How to use